-- Whilst I’m teaching you can type questions for me to answer.
+- While I’m teaching you can type questions for me to answer.
 I’ll make sure we answer all questions.

 - Note: This is not a follow along workshop, so there’s no need to shop for any ingredients prior to the class.
 You can just relax, watch at home, ask questions and be armed with your new knowledge to get in the kitchen in your own time and go at your own pace.
 Of course, you have all recipes and a recording of the class to refer back to whenever you want.